United States incarceration rate: Drug sentencing laws

 After the passage of Reagan's Anti-Drug Abuse Act in 1986, incarceration for non-violent offenses dramatically increased.
 The Act imposed the same five-year mandatory sentence on those with convictions involving crack as on those possessing 100 times as much powder cocaine.
 This had a disproportionate effect on low-level street dealers and users of crack, who were more commonly poor blacks, Latinos, the young, and women.

 Courts were given more discretion in sentencing by the Kimbrough v.
 United States (2007) decision, and the disparity was decreased to 18:1 by the Fair Sentencing Act of 2010.

 By 2003, 58% of all women in federal prison were convicted of drug offenses.
 Black and Hispanic women in particular have been disproportionately affected by the war on drugs.
 Since 1986, incarceration rates have risen by 400% for women of all races, while rates for Black women have risen by 800%.
 Formerly incarcerated Black women are also most negatively impacted by the collateral legal consequences of conviction.

 According to the American Civil Liberties Union, "Even when women have minimal or no involvement in the drug trade, they are increasingly caught in the ever-widening net cast by current drug laws, through provisions of the criminal law such as those involving conspiracy, accomplice liability, and constructive possession that expand criminal liability to reach partners, relatives and bystanders."

 These new policies also disproportionately affect African-American women.
 According to Dorothy E. Roberts, the explanation is that poor women, who are disproportionately black, are more likely to be placed under constant supervision by the State to receive social services.
 They are then more likely to be caught by officials who are instructed to look specifically for drug offenses.
 Roberts argues that the criminal justice system's creation of new crimes has a direct effect on the number of women, especially black women, who then become incarcerated.

 Racialization

 One of the first laws in the U.S. against drugs was the Smoking Opium Exclusion Act of 1909.
-It prohibited the smoking of opium, which was ingested but not smoked by a substantial portion of Caucasian housewives in the United States.
+It prohibited the smoking of opium, which was ingested but not smoked by a substantial portion of White housewives in the United States.
 It was smoked mainly by Asian American immigrants coming to build the railroads.
 These immigrants were targeted with anti-Asian sentiment, as many voters believed they were losing jobs to Asian immigrants.